 - 1,282,000 males and 1,950,000 females enrolled in post-baccalaureate courses in the universities of the United States in 2022.

 The admission rates in colleges have decreased over the past years.
-Here are a few statistics that provide general information related to admissions in various colleges around the globe.
+Here are a few Admission Statistics that provide general information on various colleges around the globe.

 - There are 1.1 million international students in the United States.